tildeholmqvist/projectone/README.md

 ![Image of my about section](/assets/images/amiresponsive3.png)

 The third part is the sign me up form, where you as a user can choose a club to join.
-The visitor has to add their first name, last name and email adress before choosing what genre they prefer.
+The visitor has to add their first name, last name and email adress beforechoosing what genre they prefer.
 When the visitor submits their answers they are being directed to the [Code Institute formdump](https://formdump.codeinstitute.net/).

 ![Image of my sign up section](/assets/images/amiresponsive4.png)

 ## Footer